rade/weave/site/proxy.md

 variable by space-separating them, as in `WEAVE_CIDR="10.2.1.1/24 10.2.2.1/24"`.

-Using the proxy brings some additional benefits over `weave run`.
-The proxy ensures that the weave network interface is available before starting a container's application process.
-Furthermore, containers can be started in foreground mode, and can be automatically removed (with the ususal `--rm`).

 ## <a name="ipam"></a>Automatic IP address assignment

 If [automatic IP address assignment](ipam.html) is enabled in weave,